PlaceholdersParsers

-Includes Parser
+If Parser

 The If Statement Parser allows you to create conditional responses based on comparisons between values.
-It evaluates an expression and returns one of two possible messages depending on whether the condition is true or false.

 Usage